WebOfTrustInfo/rwot11-the-hague/advance-readings/collaborative-seed-recovery-csr.md

 2. Data is encrypted with a symmetric key.
 3. Symmetric key is sharded.
 4. Envelopes are constructed, each containing encrypted data and one share.
-5. First data is stored in cloud backup associated with app’s platform.
+5. First share is stored in cloud backup associated with app’s platform.
 6. Other shares are stored with random seed servers.
 7. Information on share locations is stored with first share.